towhee-io/towhee/docs/03-User Guides/01-command-line-tool.md

 # 10 minutes to Towhee CMD

 The Towhee command line tool provides some [Towhee Hub](https://towhee.io/) related actions, and can also help you set up your Operators, you can [learn more about it](https://github.com/towhee-io/towhee/tree/main/towhee/command).
-The following shows you the common examples of towhee cmd, so that you can quickly understand.
+The following shows you the common examples of Towhee CMD, so that you can quickly understand.

 ## Manage your account